sst/guide/_examples/how-to-debug-lambda-functions-with-webstorm.md

 You should see the new message being printed out.

-## Making improvements
+### Making improvements

-If you're facing any memory issues while debugging, then you can disable the unused plugins and exclude the folders which are not included in the source code by right clicking on the folder and mark as **Excluded**
+If you're running into any memory issues while debugging, you can disable the unused plugins and exclude the folders that are not included in the source code.
+Right click on the folder and mark it as **Excluded**.
+In this case we are marking the `node_modules/` directory as _Excluded_.

 ![Exclude folders in WebStorm](/assets/examples/webstorm/excluded-folders-in-webstorm.png)

 ## Deploying your API

 Now that our API is tested and ready to go.
 Let's go ahead and deploy it for our users.
-You'll recall that we were using a `dev` environment, the one specified in your `sst.json`.
+You'll recall that we were using a dev environment.

 However, we are going to deploy your API again.
 But to a different environment, called `prod`.
-This allows us to separate our environments, so when we are working in `dev`, it doesn't break the API for our users.
+This allows us to separate our environments, so when we are working in our local environment, it doesn't break the API for our users.

 {%change%} Run the following in your terminal.